Heat 21 of series three saw a panel of Clifford Davis, Martin Jackson, band leader Jack Parnell and comedian Ted Ray judge the following seven acts;

 Kenny scored quite well with the judges, totalling 80 of the 120 points available.
 Fellow comedian, Ted Ray commented ‘I thought he was absolutely splendid’ and awarded him 23/30 points but Jack Parnell only gave half marks with a 15/30 claiming ‘I wasn’t tremendously impressed with the material.’

 The performance and appearance of Barbados born singer Janice Hoyte was a minor sensation with the judges, when she sang the song The Sun Has Closed The Winter Day.
 Here’s are some of their comments;

 - “A lot of natural talent.
 We will hear more of Janice” – Jack Parnell

 - “I liked her very much and wish her well” – Clifford Davis

 - “A super looking girl” – Martin Jackson

-Janice Hoyte went on to have a successful singing career, playing shows all over the world and recording with Pete Townshend (from The Who) and Bill Wyman (from The Rolling Stones) and many more well know acts.
+Janice Hoyte went on to have a successful singing career, playing shows all over the world and recording with Pete Townshend (The Who) and Bill Wyman (The Rolling Stones) plus many more well know acts.

 She also performed backing vocals on the 1985 number one hit 19 by Paul Hardcastle.